NationalSecurityAgency/timely/collectd-nsq-plugin/README.md

-# Write Timely plugin for CollectD
+# Write NSQ plugin for CollectD

 To build, run ```mvn clean package```.
 Place the resulting jar file somewhere on the local filesystem and add the following to the collectd configuration file